octobercms/docs/themes-development.md

             theme-preview.png <=== Theme preview image

 The image width should be at least 600 px.
 The ideal aspect ratio is 1.5, for example 600x400px.

+<a name="customization" class="anchor" href="#customization"></a>
+## Theme customization

+Themes can support configuration values by defining a `form` key in the theme information file.
+This key should contain a configuration array or reference to a form field definition file, see [form fields](../backend/forms#form-fields) for more information.

+The following is an example of how to define a website name configuration field called **site_name**:

+    name: My Theme
+    # [...]

+    form:
+        fields:
+            site_name:
+                label: Site name
+                comment: The website name as it should appear on the front-end
+                default: My Amazing Site!

+The value can then be accessed inside any of the Theme templates using the [default page variable](../cms/markup#default-variables) called `this.theme`.

+    <h1>Welcome to {{ this.theme.site_name }}!</h1>